NVJ9SINGHNAVJOT/media-docker/README.md

   ```
   cd media-docker
-  docker compose up -d
+  task compose-up
   ```

 - **Using local machine dependencies**

 1. Install golang (if not already installed).
 2. Install the required modules and components.
-3. If you have Apache Kafka installed locally, skip *task dev-kafka* step.
-Otherwise, start Docker (Apache Kafka is used in this project with Docker)
+3. If you have Apache Kafka installed locally, skip the *task dev-kafka* and *task dev-kafka-topics* steps, and create the topics as described in the *this_create_kafka_topics.sh* file.
+Otherwise, start Docker (Apache Kafka is used in this project with Docker) and execute the following task commands:
    ```
    cd media-docker
    task i
    task dev-kafka
-   task create-topics-development
+   task dev-kafka-topics
    task consumer
    task server
    task client